lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 #### Eye Region Determination and Classification

 Because the size of the users' eyes is variable, we cropped 3 images (12\*24, 18\*36, 24\*48) according to each candidate point in respond to different distances between the device and the user.
-Also, we adopted a 3-channel CNN to classify those proposed images and chose the one with the largest logit value as the output.
+Also, we adopted a 3-channel CNNs to classify those proposed images and chose the one with the largest logit value as the output.

 The architecture is shown below.
 The convolution layers are with filter size=3\*3, stride=2 and the depth is 64.
 Each layer is followed by Batch normalization layer and using Relu as activation function.
 Also, pooling layers are applied, and the kernel sizes are all 2\*2 with stride 3, 1 and 1 respectively.